LGirrbach/Sequence-Labelling/README.md

 ```

 The most important hyperparameter is `loss`, which defines which type of sequence labelling
 model you want to use.
-Currently, the available options are `cross-entropy`, `crf`, and
+Currently, the available options are `cross-entropy`, `crf`,
-`ctc`.
-When using ctc, please also set `tau`.
-You should not set `tau` when not using ctc.
+`ctc`, and `ctc-crf`.
+When using CTC or CTC-CRF, please also set `tau`.
+You should not set `tau` when not using CTC or CTC-CRF.

 ### 3. Train models and make predictions
 This repository provides a single model that takes a `Settings` object as parameter.